dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 applications where future checks on past authenticity play a role, such as long-lived digital signatures on legal documents.

-Still, there have been successful attacks against proposals using post-quantum cryptography.
+Still, there have been successful attacks against algorithms using post-quantum cryptography, as well as implementations of such algorithms.
 Sometimes an attack exploits implementation issues, such as [KYBERSLASH], which exploits timing variations, or [HQC_CVE] which exploits implementation bugs.
 Sometimes an attack works for all implementations of the specified algorithm.
 Research has indicated that